+When we partner with a new winery to handle their digital marketing, we often get asked questions like “which social networks should we be using?”
 And we get it – there’s a plethora of social media platforms out there to choose from.
-It’s understandable that one might feel overwhelmed when deciding which ones to invest your time into.
+Amidst a sea of options, it’s understandable that one might feel overwhelmed when deciding which ones to invest your time into.

+Truthfully, the answer isn’t as unambiguous as you might expect.
 When thinking about which social networks a winery should use, we need to examine the following criteria:

 Which networks are you currently using, and how big is your following on each?